View Document Text

 consulting and to attend conferences and other educational events, some of which include business entertainment.

-CAPs’ Interest in Schwab’s Services
+CAP’s Interest in Schwab’s Services

 The availability of these services from Schwab benefits us because we do not have to produce or purchase them, and

 we don’t have to pay Schwab for them.
-This creates an incentive for us to recommend that clients maintain their
+This creates an incentive for us to recommend that Clients maintain their

-accounts with Schwab, based on our interest in receiving Schwab’s services that benefit our business rather than
+accounts with Schwab, based on our interest in receiving Schwab’s services that benefit our business rather than based

-transactions.
-While this incentive creates a conflict of interest, we believe that our selection of Schwab as custodian
+While this incentive creates a conflict of interest, we believe that our selection of Schwab as custodian and broker is in

-and broker is in the best interests of our clients.
-Our selection is primarily supported by the scope, quality, and price
+the best interests of our Clients.
+Our selection is primarily supported by the scope, quality, and price of Schwab’s

-of Schwab’s services (see “How We Select Brokers/Custodians”) and not Schwab’s services that benefit only us.
+services (see “How We Select Brokers/Custodians”) and not Schwab’s services that benefit only us.

 Research and Other Soft Dollar Benefits